-The lack of a large food plot shouldn’t deter you from growing a productive vegetable garden.
+Don’t know why or how to make a bucket garden?
 A contained growing space in buckets means you can control the quantity of water you provide, as well as limit the risk of weeds and pest infestation.
-However, do remember that plants grown in buckets or any other container for that matter require a liberal dose of fertilizer as there’s only a limited amount of nutrients in the compost.
+However, do remember that plants grown in buckets, or any other container for that matter, require a liberal dose of fertilizer as there’s only a limited amount of nutrients in the compost.

 5. DIY Bucket Fountain

 A fountain is a charming addition to any garden.
-This easy-to-assemble DIY idea uses a five-gallon bucket and a few other hardware supplies to create a gorgeous garden fountain that is rewarding to build, relaxing to watch and leaves your friends and neighbors utterly curious about how you managed to make something so amazing!
+This easy-to-assemble DIY idea uses a five-gallon bucket and a few other hardware supplies to create a gorgeous garden fountain that is rewarding to build, relaxing to watch, and leaves your friends and neighbors utterly curious about how you managed to make something so amazing!

 6. DIY Bucket Drip Irrigation

 The buckets will automatically supply a steady and gradual delivery of water to the adjacent soil without spilling excess water where it is not needed.
 This simple measure will also help you economize water use and save your plants from various fungal diseases.
-Here is an article on it, and also take a look at this one.
+Take a look at this one.